virtual machine (VM)

 Using VMs comes with several important management considerations, many of which can be addressed through general systems administration best practices and tools designed to manage VMs.

-There are some risks to consolidation, including overtaxing resources or potentially experiencing outages on multiple VMs due to physical hardware failure.
-Although cost savings increase as more VMs share the same hardware platform, so does the risk.
-It might be possible to place hundreds of VMs on the same hardware, but if the hardware platform fails, it could take out dozens or hundreds of VMs.
-However, the use of VM backups or snapshots can help mitigate those risks.
+There are some risks to consolidation, including overtaxing resources or experiencing outages on multiple VMs due to physical hardware failure.
+Although cost savings increase as more VMs share the same hardware platform, so does the risk: It might be possible to place hundreds of VMs on the same hardware, but a hardware platform failure could take out dozens or hundreds of VMs.
+Proactively backing up VMs can help mitigate these risks.

 Multiple vendors offer virtualization platforms.
-Four of the most popular platforms come from VMware, Citrix, Microsoft and Red Hat:
+The following are four of the most popular options:

-- VMware vSphere is a widely implemented virtualization platform that has been recently rearchitected to include native support for Kubernetes, making it possible to run traditional and modern workloads in VMs.
+- VMware vSphere is a widely implemented virtualization platform that includes native support for Kubernetes, making it possible to run traditional and modern workloads in VMs.
 VMware vSphere is highly scalable and can support high-performing applications such as SAP HANA.

-- Microsoft Hyper-V is a Windows Server role that enables admins to create and manage VMs.
-Hyper-V has the advantage of being an integrated component in the Windows Server platform, helping simplify implementations.
+- Microsoft Hyper-V enables admins to create and manage VMs on Windows.
+Hyper-V is an integrated component of the Windows Server platform, which simplifies implementations in Windows Server environments.
 Hyper-V supports both Windows and Linux VMs and includes features for easily moving, distributing or replicating VMs.

-Numerous open source virtualization products have also staked their claims in the VM market, including KVM, OVirt and Proxmox VE.
-In addition, cloud computing makes extensive use of virtualization; however, it layers additional technologies onto the platform, such as self-service provisioning and chargeback.
+Although cloud computing makes extensive use of virtualization, it layers additional technologies onto the platform, such as self-service provisioning and chargeback.
 For example, in a virtualized data center, IT staff can spin up new VMs based on user demand or a new project.
-However, in a cloud environment, an end-user can provision VMs from a self-service catalog and specify resources without interacting with the underlying physical equipment or requiring the help of an admin.
+However, in a cloud environment, an end user can provision VMs from a self-service catalog and specify resources without interacting with the underlying physical equipment or requiring the help of an admin.